-On the other hand, in 2016 the price of lemon increases in an absurd way, and gives rise to a special group of Rumanians in Murcia, who formed a robber band, renting cars to steal tons of lemons of the fields to later sell them.
+On the other hand, in 2016 the price of lemon increased in an absurd way and gives rise to a special group of Rumanians in Murcia, who formed a robber band, renting cars to steal tons of lemons of the fields to later sell them.
 The police searched for a long time the group until seizing them, the police gave the title of: ‘operation free lemon’ to the event.

 The artist appropriates the theft and title of the event and presents a vehicle with the criminal content of lemons, playing with the peculiar find and presenting it as a moving installation, where the swings of state subsidies derail in gestures as opposite as the throwing of tons of food or its counter guarding-stealing it.